 - Chun-sim does this during the pile-up at the start of the South Korean film Quick; sliding her bike underneath the jackknifed tanker truck.
 She comes off the bike after the slide and gets up and walks away.

-- Michael Westen has done this at least once.
+- Burn Notice: Michael Westen has done this at least once.

 - Hardcastle and McCormick's most famous stunt when McCormick maneuvers his Cool Car, the Coyote X, under the undercarriage of a moving semi-trailer truck.
 Fortunately, the car has an unusually low profile to enable that and a driver reckless and skilled enough to attempt it.

 - In a cutscene to Command & Conquer: Generals: Zero Hour, a pair of GLA pick-ups and a limo are escaping from a pair of US Humvees.
 After one of each is eliminated by a falling tower, an oil tanker pulls across an intersection just as the terrorist vehicles cross.
 The Humvee crashes, and the tanker explodes.
 Lampshaded by the words "Really Explosive" on the side of the truck.

 - In the video game Stuntman: Ignition where you play as a stuntman you have to do this particular stunt frequently.

 - You will do this in chapter 8 of Bayonetta to avoid oil-tanker trucks.

 - Done in the motorcycle chase sequence in Everything or Nothing.